-Day 5: Khiva Meals: B, L, D
+Day 5: Khiva

 Khiva is a town made for walking.
-It is compact and well maintained, and basks in beautiful desert light.
+It is compact, well maintained, lived in and basks in beautiful desert light.
 Explore this ancient city today with leisurely sightseeing for 4-5 hours on foot.
 Visit Kukhna Ark Fortress, the turquoise-tiled Islom-Khodja, the mausoleum of Pakhlavan Makhmud.
 These are all located within the walled inner town called the Itchan Kala, which was the first site in Uzbekistan to achieve recognition as a UNESCO World Heritage listed site in 1990.